adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-liquid.md

 ---
+_schema: default
 title: Jekyll Liquid basics
+image: https://dam-cdn.cloudcannon.com/community/Jekyll-tutorial.jpg
+order: 3
 tutorial: jekyll-tutorial
-order: 3
-image: https://dam-cdn.cloudcannon.com/community/Jekyll-tutorial.jpg
-description: >-
+description: |-
   Learn the basic Liquid templating concepts and see how you can use Liquid on
     your site.
+seo:
+  open_graph_type: article
+  featured_image:
+  featured_image_alt:
 ---
 ### What you’ll learn here: